Manchester England, UK Travel Guide

 A powerful reminder of the struggle for political reform.

-One of Europe's largest municipal parks, with vast green spaces, a boating lake, and animal center.
+Among europe's's largest municipal parks, with vast green spaces, a boating lake, and animal center.

 Extensive network of historic canals (Bridgewater, Rochdale) with tranquil walking paths.

-Large the lake for watersports, fishing, and birdwatching.
+Large lake for watersports, fishing, plus birding.

 Local parks and nature reserves like Chorlton Ees attract various bird species.